posit-dev/positron/extensions/positron-python/uitests/uitests/features/README.md

     -   Used to skip a feature/scenario.
 *   @https://github.com/xxx/yyy.git
     -   Can only be used at a feature level.
-    -   The conents of the above repo will be used as the contents of the workspace folder.
+    -   The contents of the above repo will be used as the contents of the workspace folder.
     -   Note: assume the tag is `@https://github.com/DonJayamanne/pyvscSmokeTesting.git`
         -   The above repo is cloned directly into the workspace.
     -   If however the tag is `@https://github.com/DonJayamanne/pyvscSmokeTesting/testing`